 In 1947, a retired trolley car from Ybor City was purchased in Tampa and brought to the Sarasota area.
 Eventually, this trolley car was placed at the site known today as North Jetty Park and became known as the North Jetty Fish Camp.

 This converted trolley car has been a local community gathering place in south Sarasota County for many years.
-The trolley, which is located at 1000 S. Casey Key Road, Nokomis, is owned by Sarasota County but sits on land within a U.S. Army Corps of Engineers (USACE) easement.
+The trolley, which is located at 1000 S. Casey Key Road, Nokomis, is owned by Sarasota County and is situated on land within the federal easement governed by the U.S. Army Corps of Engineers (USACE).

 In January 2014, the county entered into a concession agreement with 69 Concessionaires, Inc. to provide services in both the trolley car and the concession area of the new restroom building.
 This agreement states that the county cannot guarantee the continued existence of the trolley car as it is located within the federal easement and is subject to USACE jurisdiction.